trinhlbk1991/trinhlbk1991.github.io/privacy-policy/_posts/2017-07-20-personality-test-privacy.md

 <p><strong>Log Data</strong></p>
-<p>we want to inform you that whenever you use our Service, in case of an error in the app we collect
+<p>We want to inform you that whenever you use our Service, in case of an error in the app we collect
 data and information (through third party products) on your phone called Log Data.
 This Log Data may include information such as your devices’s Internet Protocol (“IP”) address, device name, operating system version, configuration of the app when utilising our Service, the time and date